Just For Fun: How to Invade an Alien Planet

 - If your civilization is trying to recover a piece of Lost Technology last seen in this sector of space, always, always, always assume that the natives have found it, reverse-engineered it, or know how to use it, and plan accordingly.
 If you believe that your invasion will be utterly destroyed if the natives use this technology, just don't bother.

 - If you are biologically compatible to any degree with the aboriginals, even if it's just being able to consume one another's flesh for nutrients, then make sure not to ignore the issue of germ warfare.
-If you can eat one another, it means their bacteria can kill you and yours them, and neither of you will have any immunity.
 Send robotic or expendable scouts in first to collect samples (see the abduction recommendations in the Meeting the Locals section for details), and run a thorough vaccination program on anyone who will come into contact with the natives.

 - Corollary: try infecting the local population with a disease that your own people are either mostly immune to or only mildly inconvenienced by, preferably after inoculating your own troops against the indigenous pathogens to avoid a massive backfire.
 If you're lucky, their population will be devastated and their civilization in utter chaos, making conquering quite easy and leaving large swaths totally unoccupied.